We hope you enjoy reading this article.

 Congratulations!
 You have developed the MVP.

-The Importance of Application Security in a Parental Control Android App
+The Importance of Application Security in an Android Parental Control App

 When building a new app for parental control, remember that the app will process sensitive information.
-This could include activities on social networks, location tracking, calls made to the cell phone of the child, etc.
+This could include activities on social networks, location tracking, calls made to your child’s phone, etc.

 We can’t overstate the importance of security.
 Not only do you need to comply with data privacy and security regulations, but you need to provide confidence to users.
 Only then the parents will even download your app from Google Play Store or Apple App Store!